Changes in Individual School Budgets in FY18

 - ASP Funds

-After-School Programs (ASP) are funded by Temporary Assistance for Needy Families (TANF) grants, parent co-payments, and local funds.
-Since TANF composes the majority of ASP funds, ASP programs are concentrated at Title I schools.
+After-School Programs (ASP), once funded in whole or in part by Temporary Assistance for Needy Families (TANF) grants, will be funded entirely by local funds in SY 2018-19.
 All students may participate in schools with ASP and parents pay a co-payment to attend that is calculated based on a sliding scale.